brokenpylons/MyoLinux/README.md

 ## Installation

-Currently the only way to install the library is to compile it from source.
+The binary form of the library can be downloaded [here](https://github.com/brokenpylons/MyoLinux/releases/tag/1.0.0).
+It is available in deb, rpm and tarball formats for the x86-64 arhitecture.
+The library can also be installed the old fashioned way by compiling it from source.
 I will cover two installation methods and provide a minimal example to get you started.

 ### Compiling from source